Ugly Phil: Hot 30 Countdown

 In 1993–94, Phil O'Neil hosted a nightly program with his then-wife, Jackie O (aka Jackie Last), on Triple M Adelaide called Phil O'Neil's Hot 30.
 Later, Fox FM brought the show to Melbourne, renaming it the Hot30 Countdown.
 When the Austereo network decided to syndicate the show nationally, Phil and Jackie O moved to Sydney.

 The show was broadcast locally on 2Day FM and across other major Australian radio markets owned by Austereo: Fox FM Melbourne, SAFM Adelaide, B105 Brisbane, NXFM Newcastle, and FM 104.7 Canberra.

 The Hot 30 aired between 7-10pm Monday to Friday, often extending to 10:30 pm, much to the frustration of the next shift's host, which was loved by Phil's listeners.

 Between 1998 and 2000, "Ugly Phil" was known for his prank calls to unsuspecting late-night shop attendants, often using controversial humour.

+His decision to leave the Hot30 Countdown was driven by exhaustion.